The Canadian Regime: An Introduction to Parliamentary Government in Canada, Sixth Edition

 David Edward Tabachnick, Nipissing University

-Author InformationPatrick Malcolmson is Professor of Political Science and former Vice-President (Academic) at St. Thomas University in Fredericton, New Brunswick.
+Author InformationPatrick Malcolmson is a professor emeritus in the Department of Political Science at St. Thomas University.

-Richard Myers is President of St. Paul's University College at the University of Waterloo.
+Richard Myers is the Principal of St. Paul’s University College, University of Waterloo.

-Gerald Baier is Associate Professor in the Department of Political Science at the University of British Columbia.
+Gerald Baier is a professor in the Department of Political Science at the University of British Columbia.

 Table of contents